Tracheoesophageal Fistula and Esophageal Atresia

 Diagnosing Tracheoesophageal Fistula and Esophageal Atresia

 Sometimes doctors can diagnose TEF/EA before your baby is born based on the results of a prenatal ultrasound.
-Our Prenatal Diagnosis and Treatment Program can help your family and your obstetricians get ready for the birth and plan your baby’s care.
+Our Fetal Care and Treatment Center can help your family and your obstetricians get ready for the birth and plan your baby’s care.

 If doctors suspect your newborn has TEF/EA, they try to pass a tube from your baby’s nose or mouth into their stomach.
 The tube is called a nasogastric tube or NG tube.